Urfa: Prehistory

 Urfa shares the Balikh River Valley region with two other significant Neolithic sites at Nevalı Çori and Göbekli Tepe.
-Settlements in the area originated around 9000 BC as a PPNA Neolithic sites located near Abraham's Pool (Site Name: Balıklıgöl).
-They were part of a network of first settlements spanning West Asia where agriculture began.
-The life-sized limestone "Urfa Man" statue was found at Urfa during an excavation and is now on display at the Şanlıurfa Archaeology and Mosaic Museum.
-The Urfa Man resembles both carvings at nearby Gobekli Tepe and statues found at 'Ain Ghazal.
-The village at Balıklıgöl was followed by a string of four PPNB villages on four hilltops at the Gürcütepe site.
-Beginning in 6200 BC small Halaf culture villages began to appear in the Balikh Valley.
-The typical Halaf village is 2ha with a population of 500 people surrounded by agricultural fields.
-By 5000 BC the entire valley was densely filled.
+Settlements in the area originated around 9000 BC as a PPNA Neolithic sites located near Abraham's Pool (site name: Balıklıgöl).

+There is no written evidence for earlier settlement at the site, but Urfa's favorable commercial and geographical placement suggests that there was a smaller settlement present prior to 303 BC.
+Perhaps Orhai's absence from earlier written sources is due to the settlement having been small and unfortified prior to the Seleucid period.

 In prehistoric times, the Urfa Region was attractive for human habitation because of its dense grazing areas and the presence of wild animals on migration routes.
 As a result, the area became densely populated, particularly in the Neolithic period.

 In Urfa itself, there was a prehistoric settlement at Yeni Mahalle Höyüğü (aka Balıklıgöl Höyüğü), located immediately north of Balıklıgöl in the heart of the old town.
 Now buried under single-story houses, the site was accidentally discovered during road construction in the 1990s and then excavated in 1997 by the Şanlıurfa Museum Directorate.
 The findings included flint tools, arrowheads dated to the early Pre-Pottery Neolithic B phase, and two round buildings with terrazzo floors.
 Animal bones found at the site indicate hunting activity, and charred seed samples indicate that the villagers cultivated wheat and barley.
 The village at Yeni Mahalle is radiocarbon dated to roughly 9400–8600 BCE.

+Bronze Age

+During the Uruk expansion period, around 3200 BC, the villages of Urfa and Harran began to transform into cities.
+By the Early Bronze Age (2900–2600 BCE) Urfa had grown into a walled city of 200ha.
+This city is located at the archeological site Kazane Tepe adjacent to modern Urfa.

 A much later artifact is a black stone pedestal with a double bull relief, found at a hill called Külaflı Tepe in the former village of Cavşak in the 1950s when the village was being evacuated to build a base for the Urfa Brigade.
 The pedestal contains an inscription with an invocation to the god Tarhunza and mentions a city whose name is only partly visible, but which Bahattin Çelik restores as "Umalia", in the country of Bit Adini.